jvandebon/ORIAN/README.md

-The below instructions show examples of how to run the ORIAN platform on Imperial's heterogeneous architecture with access to Maxeler DFE nodes and multi-CPU nodes.
-To run on another platform, change config files as necessary with IP addresses of local machines.
+The instructions below are how to run the ORIAN platform on Imperial's heterogeneous architecture with access to Maxeler DFE nodes and multi-CPU nodes.
+To run on another platform, add modified config files to platform/resource_managers/swagger_server/config_files with IP addresses of local machines, and change the paths in the . below commands as necessary.

 ********************************************************************************
-To run prototype platform 1 (one heterogeneous node with CPU and DFE children):
+## To run prototype platform 1 (one heterogeneous node with CPU and DFE children):
 ********************************************************************************

-1. RUN THE DATABASE:
+## 1. Run the database

 On cccad2:
 cd /platform/Docker